rust-vmm/community/docs/maintainers/crate_release.md

 depends on `virtio-queue`, so `virtio-queue` has to be published first.
 It is not allowed to publish a crate that has a `path` dependency, more details [here](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#multiple-locations).
-After the dependency crates are released, the version of these crates have to be updated in the `Cargo.toml` files of the crates that depend on them.
+After the dependency crates are released, the version of these crates has to be updated in the `Cargo.toml` files of the crates that depend on them.
 So for the particular example, after you release `virtio-queue` with 0.x.0 version, you have to update this dependency in the `Cargo.toml` of